sblancov/horserace/README.md

 ### The original HorseRace

 I do not remember what was the requirements, but I remember multiple lines growing until one touching the finish line.
-I will start for that.
+I will start doing that.

 ## Contributing

-* Use flake8
+* Use flake8 as a style code guide,